docploy/site/docploy/docs/guides/test-code-snippets.md

 {% callout
   type="warning"
-  content="Only Jest support for Javascript code snippets is currently available."
+  content="We only support running Jest on Javascript code snippets right now."
 /%}

 # Why test your code snippets

-One of Docploy's core principles is testing code snippets to save users' time from trying to run outdated code snippets.
+One of Docploy's core principles is testing code snippets to reduce users' time waste trying out outdated code and to reduce developers' time by automating documentation testing.

 # How to test code snippets